-- 1) Implement demand-side conservation measures - 2) Promote water conservation by making water consumption data easily accessible to its customers via digital channels (native mobile app and web portal). - 3) Increase customer engagement in areas of water use, water rate tiers, leak detection, and rebates and tips to improve conservation.
-Make water use data accessible to customers and notify them about leaks or unusually high-water use to promote water efficiency and reduce costs for customers. - Track the effectiveness of the Dropcountr deployment relative to traditional methods of conservation adopted by GMWSD, such as turf replacement, fixture replacement, and public education.
+- Implement demand-side conservation measures consistent with the goals of the 2013 Drought Management Plan - Deploy Rachio's smart sprinklers and flow meters to control and measure outdoor water use - Promote water conservation by making water consumption data easily accessible to its customers via digital channels (native mobile app and web portal) - Integrate and display the data collected by Rachio's smart sprinklers and flow meters within Droprcountr's customer engagement platform - Increase customer engagement in areas of water use (indoor and outdoor), water rate tiers, leak detection, and rebates and tips to improve conservation.
+Make water use data accessible to customers and notify them about leaks or unusually high-water use to promote water efficiency and reduce costs for customers. - Track the effectiveness of the Dropcountr-Rachio program relative to traditional methods of conservation adopted by the City such as turf replacement, fixture replacement, public education etc.

-At the completion of this program, GMWSD expects to have realized the following benefits in the areas of water conservation and customer engagement/education.
+At the completion of this program, the City expects to have realized the following benefits in the areas of water conservation and customer engagement and education.